 - Hilarious dialogue.

-- Cast of cute, mostly-animal, characters, and a human too, Mira.
+- The cast of cute, mostly animal, characters, and a human too, Mira.

 - Puzzles that encourage creativity and satisfying gameplay.

-- Index of all the objects collected with picture, name, and hilarious descriptions.
+- Index of all the objects collected with pictures, names, and hilarious descriptions.

 - At least 2 hours of rewarding playtime, depending on your strategy.